cxd/text_dnn_experiments/README.md

 The pretrained vector space model is provided by GLOVE. https://nlp.stanford.edu/projects/glove/

-The project seeks to recreate a number of different models in the area of text processing, and at this point is in the survey stage of reviewing a number of different papers.
+The project seeks to recreate a number of different models in the area of text processing, and at this point is in the survey stage of reviewing a number of different papers, tutorials and examples.
+Links to materials are provided in comments of scripts an in ad-hoc notes in the repo.

 Note also for exploring Glove in R see also: https://rpubs.com/ww44ss/glove300d